-Taxonomic disharmony is another distinctive characteristic of oceanic island ecosystems and this phenomenon is very apparent in the Ogasawara Islands.
-"Taxonomic disharmony" means the complete absence of certain categories of species and the extreme overrepresentation of others.
-The vegetation, for example, is marked by a quite large ratio of ferns on the one hand, but on the other hand only one species of gymnosperms and absolutely no species in the beech family (which is a typical plant family on mainland Japan).
-As for native land animals, there are only one mammal species, two reptiles, and no amphibians whatsoever.
+Another distinctive characteristic of oceanic island ecosystems in the Ogasawara Islands is taxonomic disharmony, which means the complete absence of certain categories of species and the extreme over-representation of others.
+The vegetation, for example, is marked by a quite large ratio of ferns on the one hand, but on the other hand very few gymnosperms and absolutely no species in the beech family (which is a typical plant family on mainland Japan).
+As for native land animals, there is only one mammal species, two reptiles, and no amphibians whatsoever.
 The insect fauna of the order Coleoptera consists of large ratios of jewel beetles and tumbling flower beetles, but no native species of phytophagous Scarabaeidae or leaf beetles.

-Further, Minami-iwoto is an oceanic island in pristine condition and is considered invaluable for what it has to teach us about the development and evolution of biodiversity and ecosystems on an oceanic island.
-Because of all these interesting ecological characteristics of the Ogasawara Islands and the insights they can give into evolutionary processes in oceanic islands, research is currently under way in wide range of biological fields.
+Further, Minami-iwoto is an oceanic island of pristine condition and is invaluable for what it has to teach us about the development and evolution of biodiversity and ecosystems on an oceanic island.
+Because of all these interesting ecological characteristics on the Ogasawara Islands, researches into evolutionary processes in oceanic islands are on-going in various fields.